AaronCChen2233/aaroncchen2233/README.md

 ### Hi there 👋 I am Aaron Chen
-A creative software engineer, Always thinking about how to use IT to solve real-world issues
+A creative software engineer, Always thinking about how to use information technology to solve real-world problem

 🔭 I’m currently looking for a job

-🌱 I’m currently learning React Native
+🌱 I’m currently learning Design Pattern、Python、Djaingo, Golang, Gin

 ⚡ Fun fact:I know how to play violin🎻, So I write an App.
 It is for me to read music note while I am playing([Simple music note reader](https://github.com/AaronCChen2233/--Portfolio--simple_music_notes_reader))